 Residential schools were responsible for the hunger, neglect, abuse and death of thousands of Indigenous children in Canada.
 Indigenous families today continue to experience this pain, grief, loss and inter-generational trauma.

 Saskatoon seeks to be a welcoming and inclusive place to live, where every resident feels a sense of belonging.
 On June 28, 2021, Saskatoon City Council approved beginning the process to rename John A. Macdonald Road, to recognize the ongoing harm in the community experienced by residential schools.
 The City of Saskatoon is also committed to raising awareness and understanding of residential schools and their ongoing impacts.

-Learn more about the engagement process or leave a comment at saskatoon.ca/engage/renaming.
+Learn more about the engagement process at saskatoon.ca/engage/renaming.